Prometheus-X-association/billing/docs/design-document.md

 4. Delete a Connected Account
    - Endpoint: DELETE /v1/accounts/{account_id}
    - Purpose: To delete a connected account from.
+5. Create a login link
+   - Endpoint: POST /v1/accounts/{account_id}/login_links
+   - Purpose: To give access to the express Dashboard
 #### Customers
 1. Create a Customer for a Connected Account
    - Endpoint: POST /v1/customers